battlehax/awesome-t-deck/README.md

 # awesome-t-deck
-A list of awesome things for the [Lilygo T-Deck!](https://lilygo.cc/products/t-deck)
+A list of awesome things for the [LilyGO T-Deck!](https://lilygo.cc/products/t-deck)

 The Meshtastic documentation describes it well: